newres/aesopica/README.md

      [:stork :can-not-eat-food-served-using :shallow-plate]}})
 ```

-### Conversion to common formats such as Turtle, Trig, N-Quads, JSON-LD
+### Conversion to Common Formats such as Turtle, Trig, N-Quads, JSON-LD

 The conversion utilizes the [Apache Jena](https://jena.apache.org/) library for conversion.
 First the Clojure EDN representation needs to be converted to a [Jena DataSetGraph](http://jena.apache.org/documentation/javadoc/arq/org/apache/jena/sparql/core/DatasetGraph.html) (a Jena representation of a set of graphs).